neftjs/neft/index.coffee.md

 log.warn([*Any* messages...])
 -----------------------------

-For warnings, use this method.
+This function is used to log warnings.

-Logged text if yellow.
+Logged text is yellow.

 ```
 log.warn("Example warning with some recommendations");